 Administrative Information Management

 The Administrative Information Management (AIM) program provides the skills needed for office professionals to keep pace in today's rapidly changing business world.
-The program is designed to satisfy the growing demand for creative and innovative employees who can solve problems and increase productivity software.
+This program is designed to satisfy the growing demand for creative and innovative employees who can solve problems and increase productivity using today's software applications.
 Graduates have a firm understanding of information management and the role of technology in an office environment.
-This program includes courses in emerging technologies, communication and presentations skills, business studies, office administration, meetings and events, project management, and integrated business applications.
-The program also gives students advanced skills in word processing, database, spreadsheets and presentation software.
+This program includes courses in emerging technologies, communication and presentations skills, business studies, office administration, meetings and events, project management and integrated business applications.
+The program also gives students advanced skills in word processing, database, spreadsheet and presentation software.

 Students interested in this program may also consider applying to the one-year Office Professional certificate, which ladders into the second year of the AIM diploma.